flourcode/planepatrol/README.md

 # PlanePatrol ✈️

 A real-time aircraft tracking web application with an immersive cockpit view mode.
 Track aircraft around your location or search for specific flights and airports worldwide.
 Disclaimer: This app uses free community APIs (airplanes.live, Iowa State weather radar) that aren't licensed for commercial use.
-It's meant for personal learning, tinkering, and plane spotting—not as a product or service.
+It's meant for personal learning, tinkering, and plane spotting, not as a product or service.
 Please respect the data providers who make this possible.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)